-The iBright Imaging Systems were designed to make western blot gel imaging easy.
-Click on each subtopic below to learn more about how our iBright Imaging systems will help you streamline your western blot and gel imaging experience.
+The iBright 1500 Series Imaging Systems were designed to make western blot and gel imaging easy.
+Click on each subtopic below to learn more.

-Load and go—Insert samples using the motorized drawer.
-The touchscreen interface has a simple, logical layout of functions and features, making iBright Imaging Systems easy to use with minimal training.
+Load and go—Our 12.1 inch LCD touchscreen interface has a simple, logical layout of functions and features, making our systems easy to use with minimal training.
 Workflows are similar between imaging modes—for a smooth imaging experience regardless of sample type.

 9.1 MP camera

-Capture crystal-clear images—Smart exposure technology rapidly determines optimal exposure time, which helps minimize the potential for over- or underexposed images, and the need to repeat exposures to get the desired signal.
+Smart Exposure technology rapidly determines optimal exposure time, minimizing the potential for over- or underexposed images and the need to repeat exposures to get the desired signal.

-Hassle-free sample alignment, focus, and zoom—rather than having to open the sample door and repeatedly reposition your sample to achieve proper alignment, iBright Imaging Systems automatically determine the sample position and can rotate samples left or right up to 10° on a mechanically rotating sample stage.
-Mechanical rotation is preferable to digital rotation, as digital rotation can lead to data alterations.
+Rather than having to open the sample drawer and repeatedly reposition your sample to achieve proper alignment, iBright 1500 Series Imaging Systems automatically determine the sample position and can rotate samples left or right up to 10° on a mechanically rotating sample stage.
+Mechanical rotation eliminates the need to digitally rotate the sample, which preserves the integrity of the data, as digital rotation can lead to data alterations.

-The iBright Imaging Systems automatically determine if the sample requires zoom in order to maximally utilize the field of view.
-If imaging a single blot, the camera will move toward the sample (up to 2x zoom).
-This puts the camera physically closer to the sample, which further maximizes sensitivity, as the light travels a shorter distance to the camera sensor.
-The iBright Imaging Systems automatically adjust focus for each level of zoom, producing crystal-clear images.
+In addition, iBright 1500 Series Imaging Systems automatically determine if the sample requires zoom in order to maximally utilize the 22.5 cm x 18.0 cm field of view.
+If imaging a single blot, the camera will mechanically move toward the sample up to 2X zoom (8X with additional digital zoom).
+Mechanical zoom maximizes sensitivity by moving the camera closer to the sample stage and thus reducing focal length. iBright 1500 Series Imaging Systems automatically adjust focus for each level of zoom, producing A crystal-clear images.

 Field of view